-Bio: Tomaso A. Poggio, is the Eugene McDermott Professor in the Dept. of Brain & Cognitive Sciences at MIT and the director of the new NSF Center for Brains, Minds and Machines at MIT of which MIT and Harvard are the main member Institutions.
+Tomaso A. Poggio, is the Eugene McDermott Professor in the Dept. of Brain & Cognitive Sciences at MIT and was the director of the NSF Center for Brains, Minds and Machines at MIT of which MIT and Harvard are the main member Institutions.

 He is a member of both the Computer Science and Artificial Intelligence Laboratory and of the McGovern Brain Institute.
 He is an honorary member of the Neuroscience Research Program, a member of the American Academy of Arts and Sciences, a Founding Fellow of AAAI and a founding member of the McGovern Institute for Brain Research.

-Among other honors he received the Laurea Honoris Causa from the University of Pavia for the Volta Bicentennial, the 2003 Gabor Award, the Okawa Prize 2009, the AAAS Fellowship and the 2014 Swartz Prize for Theoretical and Computational Neuroscience, the 2017 Rosenfeld Lifetime award and the 2022 Kampe de Fériet award.
+Among other honors he received the Laurea Honoris Causa from the University of Pavia for the Volta Bicentennial, the 2003 Gabor Award, the Okawa Prize 2009, the AAAS Fellowship, the 2014 Swartz Prize for Theoretical and Computational Neuroscience, the 2017 Rosenfeld Lifetime award and the 2022 Kampe de Fériet award.